-High energy curding CMR for optimal performance
+High energy curding CMR for optimal performance and fast growth rates

 Optimises organ development, especially of the mammary gland parenchymal tissue